-- The effect of different current consumptions on the voltage level of batteries or voltage regulators should be considered.
+- The slew rate of the power supply exceeds the electrical specifications. - The effect of different current consumptions on the voltage level of batteries or voltage regulators should be considered.
 The module draws higher currents in certain scenarios like start-up or radio transmit which may lead to a voltage drop on the supply.
 A restart under such circumstances should be prevented by ensuring that the supply voltage does not drop below the minimum specifications. - Voltage levels below the minimum recommended voltage level may lead to malfunction.
 The /Reset pin of the module shall be held on LOW logic level whenever the VCC is not stable or below the minimum operating Voltage. - Special care must be taken in case of battery powered systems.